 Sandra and Boston Rob might honestly go into this season wanting to be mentors to all the players.
 In the trailer, Boston Rob says that if the players listen to them, they’ll win the million dollars.
 But of course, that can’t be completely true.
 What if multiple players listen?
 There can only be one winner.
 As the game progresses, Sandra and Boston Rob will likely choose a player who they would prefer to win.
 That might mean that when other players come for advice, Sandra and Boston Rob could lie in order to give an advantage to their favorite.
 (This might even be flipped around by a savvy player – if the player realizes that the mentors are favoring someone else, the player might lie because the mentors will tell the lies to her opponent.)

 On top of this, Sandra and Boston Rob might not choose the same favorite player.
-That means their goal will not only be helping their own favorite win, but also proving that they’re the best mentor.
+That means their goal would not only be helping their own favorite to win, but also proving that they’re the best mentor.
 This could even take a vindictive turn after their favorites get voted out.
 They might then actively try to make the other mentor’s favorite players lose.

 This all means that we could see the bite of real betrayal this season.
 When players feel betrayed by other players, it might be difficult for viewers to be fully sympathetic, because players know what the game is like before they join.
 In a normal season, players should know that the only people who want them to win are themselves.
 Of course, this can sometimes be difficult for them to remember emotionally, but it still mitigates the betrayal.

 Not this season, though.
 With the real possibility of a trust bond in front of them, I think many players will grab onto it desperately, like a drowning victim with a life vest.
 Especially considering how emotionally stressful most players seem to find an environment where they can’t trust anyone for weeks on end.
 The knife of betrayal could hit some vital organs in the hands of Sandra or Boston Rob.
 (Which makes me wonder whether the tables could be turned.
-Could players also betray the mentors in a way that really hurt?)
+Could players also betray the mentors in a way that really hurts?)

 Plus, I haven’t discussed the fact that as previous winners, Sandra and Boston Rob have proven themselves to be particularly skilled at backstabbing.
 Will it therefore be fundamentally difficult for them to fit their personalities into the role of mentors?
 Maybe their jealousy or competitiveness will keep them from being able to even provide good advice at all.